symmetry-mag/style-guide/docs/writing-about-aging-and-disability.md

 [*Merriam-Webster*](https://www.merriam-webster.com/dictionary/mental%20illness) defines *mental illness* as “any of a broad range of medical conditions (such as major depression, schizophrenia, obsessive compulsive disorder, or panic disorder) that are marked primarily by sufficient disorganization of personality, mind, or emotions to impair normal psychological functioning and cause marked distress or disability and that are typically associated with a disruption in normal thinking, feeling, mood, behavior, interpersonal interactions, or daily functioning.”

 If possible, avoid using this vague term in favor of naming a specific diagnosis.
-AP says to “[s]pecify the time frame for the diagnosis and ask about treatment.”
+The [*AP Stylebook*](https://www.apstylebook.com/ap_stylebook/disabilities) says to “[s]pecify the time frame for the diagnosis and ask about treatment.”

 Don’t use mental health terms as metaphors.
 See [*The Carter Center Journalism Resource Guide on Behavioral Health*](https://www.cartercenter.org/resources/pdfs/health/mental_health/2015-journalism-resource-guide-on-behavioral-health.pdf) for tips on writing about mental illness.
 See the National Eating Disorders Association’s “[Sharing Your Story Publicly](https://www.nationaleatingdisorders.org/community/sharing-your-story-responsibly)” for tips on writing about eating disorders.